stuarthayhurst/ammonite-engine/README.md

 ## Running:
   - `make clean build` will clean the build area and build the demo from fresh
   - `./build/main` will run the built demo
+  - To compile in debug mode, use `DEBUG=true make ...`
+    - This will compile some extras in the code to help with debugging (every header gets `iostream`)

 ## Build system:
   - `make build` - Builds demo binary, a working demonstration of the renderer